What is a product backlog? (And how to create one)

 Skapa en mall för en produktbacklog

-Who uses product backlogs
+Who uses product backlogs?

 Read: The beginner's guide to Agile methodologies

-What’s in a product backlog?
+What is in a product backlog?

 A product backlog commonly includes features, bug fixes, technical debts, and knowledge acquisition.
 These product backlog items are distinct pieces of work that have yet to be delivered for a product.